 DON’T over-indulge.
 Carbo-loading doesn’t mean you can eat everything in-sight.

 DO hydrate with familiar beverages.
 Coconut water (no-pulp) is a favourite of mine.
-Carry a water bottle with you and drink like it’s going out of style, especially if you are visiting Vancouver and exploring our beautiful city.
+Carry a water bottle with you and drink like it’s going out of style, especially if you are visiting and exploring a beautiful new city.